Mbadady/Mbadady/README.md

 # Hello there; welcome 👋🏾

 I am Currently a student of Altschoolafrica Software Engineer, track cloud engineering.
 I'm passionate about sharing knowledge, and contributing to Open source projects.
-I am open to for internships or junior role in Frontend Engineering
+I am open to for internships or junior role in Backend or cloud Engineering

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
 - 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) track cloud engineering Class of 2022.
-- 🌱 I’m currently learning JavaScript, Java, Spring Boot and DevOps.
+- 🌱 I’m currently learning JavaScript, Java, Spring Boot and Cloud Engineering.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Backend Engineer(Java and Spring boot), or DevOps Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer, Backend Engineer(Java and Spring boot), or Cloud Engineer (Intern or Junior level).
 - 📫 You can contact me by emailing victorsomtochukwu@gmail.com.

 ---